AshitaXI/Documentation-v3/README.md

 Source code and information to the Ashita v3 documentation website. [https://docs.ashitaxi.com](https://docs.ashitaxi.com/)

+Support and discussions regarding this repository and Ashita should be handled on our Discord here: [Click Here](https://discordapp.com/invite/CfZu6Ya)

 ## GitHub Pages

 This site is hosted by [GitHub Pages](https://pages.github.com/) which renders the content of this source via [Jekyll](https://jekyllrb.com/).